Editing, Mentoring, Story Consulting for

 Her first novel The Reckoning of Boston Jim (Brindle & Glass) is set in British Columbia in 1863 during the tumultuous building of the Cariboo Wagon Road.
 It was nominated for the BC Book Prize as well as the Giller, Canada's most prestigious prize.
 Her second novel The Dark ( Doubleday/Random House) was nominated for the Canadian Authors Award and was translated into French by Sophie Voillot as Dans Le Noir (Editions alto).
 The Dark is based on the true story of the infamous Fox sisters and the rise of Spiritualism in the 19th century.

 Her first screenplay, The Still Life of Annika Myers, has been made into a short film by director Matthew Blecha.
 Most recent awards for The Still Life of Annika Myers include the audience favourite award at the Ottawa film festival 2019, as well best actress awards for Barbara Wallace from the Overcome Film Festival and the Global Shorts Awards, 2019.
+The film is showing at the prestigious Sedona International Film Festival in February of 2020.

 Claire has this amazing ability to see both big picture things alongside the tiniest details (ship's lighting, pockets, 19th-century names of body parts, etc.) and the book is so much better because of her.
 Claire, thank you ---Peggy Herring, Anna, Like Thunder, Brindle & Glass, 2018